Phone screen allows you to interact with all your favorite Android apps and device content directly on your PC, through a Wi-Fi connection.

 - Under keyboards, tap Physical keyboard.

-- Select the keyboard that you’re using on your Phone (E.g. SwiftKey or Samsung Keyboard).
+- Select the keyboard that you’re using on your Android device (E.g. SwiftKey, Microsoft Virtual Keyboard, or Samsung Keyboard).

 Why has my device’s screen turned off while using phone screen?